marshal363/The-btc-insurance-company/docs/new/bithedge-landing-page-analysis.md

 ### Common FAQs

-- "Is BitHedge fully non-custodial?"
+- "Is The Bitcoin Insurance Company fully non-custodial?"
-- "How is BitHedge different from centralized options platforms?"
+- "How is The Bitcoin Insurance Company different from centralized options platforms?"

 This segmented approach to FAQs serves several purposes: